Thursday, May 22, 2008

 “The Old Chevy” is a national traveler and has been driven in many different areas.
 The following is a chronological list of the places she has performed service- Corpus Christi, TX., Beeville, TX., Sanford, FL., Lemoore, CA., San Francisco, CA., Jacksonville, FL., Memphis, Tenn., Pendleton, IN., Monterey, CA., Pensacola, FL., El Centro, CA., Mexicali, Mexico, Lemoore, CA., Fallon, NV., San Diego, CA., Tijuana, Mexico, Mission Viejo, CA., and Shreveport, LA.

 “The Old Chevy” was maintained instead of restored.
 She has been repainted twice, upholstered twice, transmission rebuilt twice, and the engine rebuilt four times.
 “The Old Chevy” still runs with the original rear end and on the original wheel bearings.
-All of the sheet metal is original and selected items have been re-chromed over the years.
+All of the sheet metal is original and selected items have been re-chromed over the y

 This is currently painted the original color 1940 Chevrolet “Gulf Blue” and the upholstery kit provided by Hampton Coach was fabricated using 1940 Chevrolet original patterns and materials.
 “The Old Chevy” is in well-earned semi-retirement now and is driven infrequently and to car shows.